-Note: Republishing this article originally published May 19, 2018, because of renewed interest in the U.N. letter from the Hawai'ian community.
+Note: I am republishing this article, originally published on May 19, 2018, because there has been renewed interest from the Hawai'ian community in this U.N. letter.
 Also see recent news on David Keanu Sai from Ian Lind's blog.
-The legitimacy of the DeZayas U.N. letter stands, despite Sai's recent legal troubles. -CG
+The authenticity of the deZayas letter stands, despite Sai's recent legal troubles. -CG

 The Hawaiian Kingdom Blog released a letter today written by United Nations Independent Expert Alfred deZayas to two Hawaii Circuit Court judges.